boxingbeetle/softfab/src/softfab/docs/start/user_manual/contents.md

 Important to know is that the synchronization of the Task Runner(s) is the actual trigger to initiate a scheduled job.
 If no Task Runners are active, no scheduled jobs will run.

 One very handy additional feature to launch a schedule is the 'Passive', so-called 'API-triggered', sequence.
 One can use this to build a Continuous Integration (CI) process.
-See [CM-triggered Build and Test](../cm_triggered_build_and_test) for detailed information.
+See [Continuous Integration](../../howto/ci) for detailed information.

 ## SoftFab API
-Besides the GUI, a growing set of functionality of the SoftFab can be accessed via the [SoftFab API](../api).
+Besides the GUI, a growing set of functionality of the SoftFab can be accessed via the [SoftFab API](../../reference/api).